eclipse-chariott/chariott/README.md

 The current source is developed and tested under WSL2/Linux running Ubuntu 20.04 on AMD64 architecture.
 It is not tested against any other configurations.
-You might experience missing support for other platforms, please feel free to contribute to close the gaps.
+You might experience missing support for other platforms, but please feel free to contribute to close the gaps.

-### Devcontainer
+### Dev Container

 For development and running the examples, we recommend using the [Devcontainer](https://code.visualstudio.com/docs/remote/containers) template